richardjs/anki_kyoiku/README.md

 The generated file will be at `kyoiku.apkg`, ready for import into Anki.

+# Recordings

+The script can download recordings for example words from [Forvo](https://forvo.com/).
+To do so, the environment variable FORVO_KEY must be set to your [Forvo API](https://api.forvo.com/) key.
+After setting that, run the script.

+Chances are you will hit your daily Forvo API limit before all the recordings are downloaded.
+In that case, run the script after your limit resets.
+The script will pick up downloads where it left off.
+You can reimport the deck into Anki after each wave of downloads, and it should include the new files as expected.

 # Data sources

 This project makes use of the KANJIDIC and JMdict-EDICT projects, both property